olliw42/mLRS/mLRS/CREATE_TARGET_INSTRUCTIONS.md

 - 'part' refers to the STM32 chip family and version.
 Example: STM32G431KB.
 - 'target' refers to the code folder specific for the board/device.
 Example: tx-diy-E22-g431kb.
 The target thus also implies a specific part.

+It is assumed that the build environment for mLRS was set up as described in [Software: Installation Bits and Bops](https://github.com/olliw42/mLRS#software-installation-bits-and-bops).

 ## I. Create Target: Cube MX